MicrosoftDocs/shell-experience/shell-exp-docs/aishell/install.md

 ---
-title: Install AIShell
+title: Install AI Shell
-description: Learn how to install AIShell on your system. ms.date: 10/29/2024 ms.topic: install-set-up-deploy
+description: Learn how to install AI Shell on your system. ms.date: 10/29/2024 ms.topic: install-set-up-deploy
 ---
-# Install AIShell
+# Install AI Shell

-AIShell is an interactive shell that provides a chat interface with language models.
-There are packages you need to install to have a complete AIShell experience.
+AI Shell is an interactive shell that provides a chat interface with language models.
+There are packages you need to install to have a complete AI Shell experience.

 - The command-line shell (`aish`) interface
-- The AIShell module for PowerShell
+- The AI Shell module for PowerShell

 This article explains how to install these packages on your system.